purescript-isomers/purescript-isomers/README.md

 ## Objectives

 Once again - the whole spec is just a value.
-Values are much easier to compose.
+Values are much easier to transform and compose.

 ## Credits